 Fatima, who is the captain of the Afghan Women's Football Team, was evacuated from Afghanistan in 2021 with her siblings on an emergency visa.

 When the de facto authorities came to power in August 2021, it was no longer safe for her to show her face in public, let alone play football.
 The 19-year-old Hazara woman buried her jerseys and football trophies in the backyard and fled to the airport with her family.

 Fatima has now settled in Melbourne, Australia, where she is studying and has a part-time job as an IT assistant.

 “Playing soccer is magical for me.
 It's like a medicine that heals wounds of war and personal trauma.
 Especially when I'm on the field, I feel safe,” she says.

 Download the report and annexes

 Mid-Year Trends 2023

 UNHCR's Mid-Year Trends report presents the latest numbers of refugees, asylum-seekers, internally displaced and stateless persons worldwide.

-UNHCR’s 2023 Mid-Year Trends report analyses changes and trends in forced displacement during the first six months of 2023.
-The report provides key statistics on refugees, asylum-seekers, internally displaced people and stateless people, as well as their main host countries and countries of origin.
+The Global Trends report, released annually in June, analyses changes and trends in forcibly displaced populations in the previous calendar year (from 1 January to 31 December).
+It provides key statistics on the global numbers of refugees, asylum-seekers, internally displaced people and stateless people, as well as their main host countries and countries of origin.